BioSystemsUM/drug_response_pipeline/almanac/README.md

 ## Results
 The 'results' folder contains the full results tables, the plots that were generated from these tables, information on the tuned hyperparameters, and results from the SHAP analysis.
+The full SHAP results table can be downloaded from https://doi.org/10.5281/zenodo.6545638.

 ## Trained models
-Our trained models can be downloaded from https://doi.org/10.5281/zenodo.6538771
+Our trained models can be downloaded from https://doi.org/10.5281/zenodo.6545638